Sivanwol/demo-ecom-server/docs/front-backend-ops.md

          - transactions (shallow info)
          - Reports
    - Tasks

+Side note check out this [link](https://www.frederikbanke.com/integration-testing-in-python-rabbitmq/) it about rabbitmq and python unit test see if helpful max will setup a dev server just for the tests

 2. Front Backend service this will control all aspect of user life as well request from backend make reports
    - All user operations